hluk/pdc-contact-browser/README.markdown

 # Usage

-Set up your server url in serversetting.json, then enjoy.
+Set up PDC server and other options in `serversetting.json` (template is `serversetting.json.dist`), then enjoy.

 # Development